-- There was a Mega Drive 2 console (released in 1993), however, the Sega community considers the original Mega Drive as the best MD console ever built
+- Successor: Mega Drive 2 (released in 1993), though many fans still consider the original Mega Drive the best version.

 Atari Lynx: The First Color Handheld Console